jeswcollins/GMA/README.md

 <b>Results</b>

-In principle one could "outsmart" the GMA by continuously signing up to lead a meeting a week or a few more after the coming meeting, waiting some days or weeks, then removing their name from that time slot with more than a week to go and quickly signing up for another time slot slightly further in the future.
+In principle one could "outsmart" the GMA by signing their name to give a talk after the current week, but within "xDaysAhead", and continually pushing back their scheduled presentation.
 I don't think anyone actually did that.

 The GMA seems to have inspired some jokes & laughs among team members.
 One time the GMA sort of went haywire and kept sending out e-mails to the group.
 My bad, but it was also kind of funny.
 Later, a quip may or may not have been made about who would gain the ability to express emotions first, one Harvard Physics PI in particular or the GMA ;)